-This information report is written for parents /carers who have children at Birchwood Community High School or Birchwood College, or who may be considering their children attending the school or college.
-It explains how we identify and support children with special educational needs and disabilities.
+This information report is written for parents /carers who have children at Birchwood Community High School or Birchwood College, or who may be considering their children attending the school.
+(Birchwood College is closing at the end of this academic year, so will not be taking any more admissions).
+It explains how we identify and support young people with special educational needs and disabilities.
 This supports our SEND policy, which can also be found on the website.
-If you would like to discuss any of the information included in this report, or in the school SEND Policy, or if you have any further questions, please contact Jo Roscow (Special Educational Needs/Disabilities Coordinator) via the school office or email: iroscow@birchwoodhigh.org
+If you would like to discuss any of the information included in this report, or in the school SEND Policy, or if you have any further questions, please contact Jo Roscow (Special Educational Needs and Disabilities Coordinator) via the school office or e-mail: jroscow@birchwoodhigh.org